 Owners Rob and Anthea Patterson and their team are always quality-testing the food offered to customers at Hartzview Vineyard.
 They have a lovely cafe with a nice view and a great range of wines, ports and liqueurs, so they’re keen to keep the food up to that high standard.
 The dessert selection alone, utilising the fruit liqueurs is enough to have customers returning time and again.

 Hartzview Vineyard is a family-owned business, and one of their projects over the years has been to rescue and restore a collection of heritage pickers huts.
 The Huon Valley region was once dominated by apple orchards, and the tiny wooden sheds were dotted around the valley and used to house the workers.
-And when we say “tiny wooden sheds”, that’s exactly what we mean!
-You really can’t comprehend how basic and cramped the conditions must have been until you see the huts for yourself.
+And when we say “tiny wooden sheds”, that’s exactly what we mean.
+You really can’t comprehend how basic and cramped the conditions must have been until you see the huts yourself.

 But at Hartzview Vineyard, that’s exactly what visitors can now do; take a step back in time and follow a self-guided walk around the village.
 By taking a peek inside, you learn how things used to be for the workers.
 Italian Prisoners of War also called the heritage pickers huts their home at one time.
 The attraction is free of charge.